Tbrennan6/IcelandicNow/blog/2025-10-2_sá-explained.md

 <!-- truncate -->

 ## Inflection
 Below, find the inflection table for sá.
 Sá is a demonstrative pronoun, so it declined for case, gender and plurality.
-Interstingly, it's plural inflection is the same as *þessi*.
+Interstingly, its plural inflection is the same as *hann*.
 The neuter singular is just *það*, too.
 If you have studied Icelandic inflection, the rest should seem pretty familiar as well.

 | **Singular sá**       	| **Masculine** 	| **Feminine** 	| **Neuter** 	|
 |----------------	|---------------	|--------------	|------------	|